-Taxpayers who are victims of identity theft involving their federal income tax returns may not be able to use the IRS Data Retrievel Tool until the situation is resolved.
+Taxpayers who are victims of identity theft involving their federal income tax returns may not be able to use the IRS Data Retrieval Tool until the situation is resolved.

-If a taxpayer does not use the IRS Data Retrieval Tool and the student's FAFSA is selected for verification, the taxpayer will be required to complete IRS Form 4506-T. Request for Transcript of Tax Return.
-Since it can take up to 30 days to process this form, it is best to request the tax transcript online or by calling 1-800-908-9946.
-It is no longer acceptable to provide the school with a photocopy of the income tax return, as some families were supplying colleges with a fake copy of the federal income tax returns.21 The U.S. Department of Education now requires that the tax transcript come directly from the IRS to prevent this type of fraud.
+If a taxpayer does not use the IRS Data Retrieval Tool and the student's FAFSA is selected for verification, the taxpayer will be required to complete IRS Form 4506-T, Request for Transcript of Tax Return.
+Since it can take up to 30 days to process this form, it is best to request the tax transcript online or by calling 1-800-908-9946 or 1-267-941-1000 (not toll-free) or 1-267-941-1055 (fax).
+The tax transcripts will be mailed, (not made available online) only to the address listed on the tax return.
+To have the tax transcript sent to another address, one must file IRS Form 4506-T on paper.
+It is no longer acceptable to provide the school with a photocopy of the income tax return, as some families were supplying colleges with a fake copy of the federal income tax returns.
+The U.S. Department of Education now requires that the tax transcript come directly from the IRS to prevent this type of fraud.
+Students who live outside the U.S. may want to allow extra time to get an IRS Tax Transcript, due to possible postal mail delays.